 Getting around:

-The best form of transportation is – Bike.
+The best form of transportation is a bike.
 Remember to bargain.
 Know the prices around.
 Pelicano’s Bikes is one shop I recommend.
 You might need a valid ID to rent mopeds.
 Golf carts are famous choices to rent though.

 Beaches: